selva-lab-repo/TALLO/README.md

 ======================================================================================================
 ![license](https://img.shields.io/badge/Licence-GPL--3-blue.svg)

 This is the repository of the Tallo database, a global collection of georeferenced and taxonomically standardized records of individual trees for which stem diameter, height and/or crown radius have been measured.
 For a full description of the database, see: *Jucker et al. (2022).
-Tallo - a global tree allometry and crown architecture database* (accepted for publication in Global Change Biology on 06/06/2022).
+Tallo - a global tree allometry and crown architecture database.
+Global Change Biology, DOI: 10.1111/GCB.16302*.
 If using the Tallo database in your work please cite the original publication listed above.

 The repository contains two separate data sets: